content-services/React-typescript-demo/README.md

 - DO spend some time reading the above documentation, the required information to complete the tasks below are contained within.

-A not on this repos' setup:
+A note on this repos' setup:

 > I am not yet 100% convinced of the chosen libraries for this demo (emotion and react-query); thus, it is my hope to get your honest feedback from using them.